Login

 1 Introduction

-The botanical drug Epimedium Folium, known by various names such as Xian Lingpi and nine leaves on three stems, is derived from the dried leaves of Epimedium brevicornu Maxim., Epimedium sagittatum (Sieb. et Zucc.)
-Maxim., Epimedium pubescens Maxim. or Epimedium Koreanum Nakai.
-This traditional tonic Chinese medicine was first documented in the Shennong Materia Medica Classic and is widely distributed throughout China.
-It thrives in temperate and subtropical regions, exhibiting a preference for shaded and humid environments.
-Epimedium Folium typically grows in the understory of forests, in shrubs along ditches, or in damp areas on mountain slopes.
+The herbal remedy Epimedium Folium, recognized by several names like Xian Lingpi and nine leaves on three stems, is sourced from the dehydrated foliage of Epimedium brevicornu Maxim., Epimedium sagittatum (Sieb. et Zucc.)
+Maxim., Epimedium pubescens Maxim., or Epimedium Koreanum Nakai.
+This traditional tonic has its roots chronicled in the Shennong Materia Medica Classic and is prevalently found across China.
+It flourishes in temperate and subtropical climates, favoring shaded and moist habitats.
+Common locales for Epimedium Folium include understory forests, shrubs by ditches, or humid zones on mountainous terrains.

 Figure 1